 So my super bonus tip is to create two evening routines.
 Yes, that’s right!
 Remember point number one above about your “must-do” tasks?
 These are the items that should go into your Mini Evening Routine.
 When all else fails, you’ve got a process of the bare minimum activities you need to do so that in the morning you’re not kicking yourself for not having had the willpower to do XYZ the night before!

-Another super bonus tip is to load your evening routine into an app like Morning Routine which I mentioned in my previous post.
+Another super bonus tip is to load your evening routine into an app like Morning Routine.
 I love this app for keeping me on task with activities, especially when they aren’t fully ingrained (or when I’m super tired late at night) – and it’s totally free!